srl-labs/learn-srlinux/docs/tutorials/l3evpn/l3evpn-bgp-pe-ce.md

 At the same time, it requires a BGP speaker on the host, which may not be feasible in all environments and introduces another routing protocol and stack to the host.
 So, as always, evaluate the trade-offs and choose the model that fits your environment best.

-We hope this was a fun configration marathong, and you enjoyed getting through this lab?
+We hope this was a fun configration marathon, and you enjoyed getting through this lab?
 Let's wrap it up with a quick [summary](summary.md).

 <script type="text/javascript" src="https://viewer.diagrams.net/js/viewer-static.min.js" async></script>